Are you on the search for Cal.com alternatives? We’ve got you covered.

 What is similar to Cal.com?

-Several platforms provide similar functionality to Cal.com, including Calendly, Zeeg, Acuity Scheduling, SimplyBook.me, Doodle, HubSpot Meeting Scheduler, Zoho Bookings, and Google Calendar's appointment scheduling feature.
-These alternatives vary in their focus, with some highlighting ease of use (Zeeg), service business features (Acuity, SimplyBook.me), or integration with broader business platforms (HubSpot, Zoho).
+Several platforms provide similar functionality to Cal.com, including Calendly, Zeeg, Acuity Scheduling, SimplyBook.me, Doodle, HubSpot Meeting Scheduler, Zoho Bookings, Setmore, Microsoft Bookings, and Google Calendar's appointment scheduling feature.
+These alternatives to Cal.com vary in their focus, with some highlighting ease of use (Zeeg), service business features (Acuity, SimplyBook.me), or integration with broader business platforms (HubSpot, Zoho).

 Is Cal.com actually free?

-Cal.com has a genuinely free tier with basic scheduling functionality, including one calendar connection and limited features.
-However, this free plan has significant limitations compared to paid options.
-For businesses needing team scheduling, multiple calendars, or advanced customization, paid plans starting at $12/user/month are required.
-Additionally, Cal.com has a one-time purchase option of $999 for self-hosting with all premium features included.
+Cal.com has a genuinely free tier with basic scheduling functionality, including unlimited calendars and event types.
+However, this free plan is limited to one user.
+For businesses needing team scheduling, multiple users, or advanced features like workflows and routing forms, paid plans starting at $15/user/month are required.
+Cal.com also offers a self-hosting option with commercial licenses priced the same as hosted plans.

 Is Cal.com GDPR compliant?